emu-russia/pureikyubu/testing/gba_bench/Readme.md

   bitmap modes, 0x10000 in the tile modes).
 * **Save states, rewind, the EEPROM's "last byte is the AND of the old and new value" quirk, and the real-time clock's per-minute interrupt register** are not implemented.
+* **The GBA's sound output stage is not modelled**: SOUNDBIAS is stored and read back, but neither its bias level (which only shifts the unsigned representation of the samples) nor the PWM amplitude resolution (9/8/7/6 bit at 32.768/65.536/131.072/262.144 kHz) change the mix, which is produced as clean 16 bit samples.
+The wave RAM is plain memory rather than the shift register the hardware uses, so a read cannot return a digit that has moved, and the duty waveforms follow GBATEK's drawing (a high run that starts at the first of the eight steps) where the Pan Docs print the same four cycles as bit strings - the two differ only in the phase.
 * **The Game Boy (DMG/CGB) machine** is a separate core (`src/gba/gb_*.cpp`) with its own tests (`test_gb_*.cpp`) and its own harness mode (`--gb`); the GBA in Game Boy compatibility mode does not run it, and the GBA cartridge slot does not accept a Game Boy cartridge.